 Camille is extremely passionate about combating gender bias, driving the economic development of disenfranchised communities throughout the world, and social justice.
 Camille graduated from Spelman College with a Bachelors of Arts in International Affairs with concentrations in Women’s Studies and Economics.

-Carissa is one of Paradigm’s Co-Founders and is the Managing Director of our Strategy & Insights practice.
-Carissa’s team is focused on helping clients transform their diversity, equity, and inclusion initiatives by using data to identify barriers and crafting tailored programs that will achieve measurable impact.
-Carissa has spearheaded Paradigm’s work with clients from a range of industries, including American Express, Etsy, Lyft, The New York Times, and Zillow Group.
+Carissa is one of Paradigm’s Co-Founders, focused on helping clients transform their diversity, equity, and inclusion initiatives by using data to identify barriers and crafting tailored programs that will achieve measurable impact.
+Carissa has spearheaded Paradigm’s work with clients in a range of industries, including American Express, Etsy, Lyft, The New York Times, and Zillow Group.

 Carissa is passionate about applying psychological research to solve real-world problems, and she is a leading expert in fixed and growth mindsets—people’s beliefs about the nature of talents and abilities.
 Before joining Paradigm, Carissa co-founded PERTS, Stanford University’s applied research center on mindsets, where she translated research into advice and tools to improve academic achievement across the country.
 At Paradigm, Carissa uses her expertise to transform companies’ diversity and inclusion initiatives.